Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Model and Preliminary Analysis

 \end{definition} For a given profile of category memberships and for any set of individuals, the aggregate choice rule yields the set of chosen individuals across all categories.

-As it is discussed in depth in \cite{sonyen22}, the following three axioms are mandated in India with the Supreme Court judgment \textit{Indra Sawhney (1992)\/}.\footnote{While \textit{Indra Sawhney (1992)\/} formulated VR and HR protections separately, it did not specify how the two policies should be implemented jointly.
-As thoroughly discussed in \cite{sonyen22}, this omission was later addressed in the Supreme Court judgment \textit{Saurav Yadav (2020)\/}, but not before 25 years of confusion and thousands of litigations in India.
-See Section \ref{subsec-choicerule-general} in Appendix \ref{sec:horizontal} for generalizations of these axioms (along with a fourth axiom) for the extended model with VR and HR policies, each formulating the more refined mandates of the Supreme Court judgment \textit{Saurav Yadav (2020)\/} in relation to joint implementation of the two protective policies.} Throughout our analysis, we focus on choice rules that satisfy all three axioms.
+As it is discussed in depth in \cite{sonmez/yenmez:22}, the following three axioms are mandated in India with the Supreme Court judgment \textit{Indra Sawhney (1992)\/}.
+Throughout our analysis, we focus on choice rules that satisfy all three axioms.